 As of July 2022, all new cars will not be fitted with a speed limiter or an ‘Intelligent Speed Assistance’ feature.
 Speed limiters have the ability to slow the car or warn the driver of the speed limit based on GPS data of what the current speed limit is.
 This EU initiative has been introduced to improve road safety and it is expected that the UK will retain this law even though we are no longer part of the EU.

 3. New homes to include EV charging points

 For many people, the lack of EV charging points has been a barrier to adopting an EV.
-With the looming petrol and diesel ban in 2030, now could be a perfect time for you to get an electric car.
-The government has also back the initiative by making an EV charger mandatory in all new build homes in 2022.
+With the looming petrol and diesel ban in 2030, now could be a perfect time for you to finance an electric or hybrid car.
+The government has also backed the initiative by making an EV charger mandatory in all new build homes in 2022.
 From June 2022, all new build homes, new supermarkets and new office buildings will need to have EV chargers installed by law.

 4. Highway code road changes

 One of the biggest changes for road users in 2022 is the newest Highway Code changes.